COBA-NIH/Edwards---Exocytosis-event-detection/Instructions.md

  this might include false events.
  - channel - trackmate can work on images that include more than one channel if that is the case select the channel were the events are being detected.
- - link_distance - distance that an event can shift whitin a frame, for static events this value should be set close to 0
+ - link_distance - distance that an event can shift within a frame, for static events this value should be set close to 0
  - gap_distance - distance that an event can move from frame to frame, for static events this value should be set close to 0